 Artful Conversations (Ages 8–11)

 Artful Conversations uses observation and discussion to explore works of art in the collection.
 Led by museum educators, each conversation focuses on one work of art in the galleries.
-Designed for children and adults to participate in together, this program provides a model for families to explore works of art together.
+Designed for children (ages 8 to 11) and adults to participate in together, this program provides a model for families to explore works of art together.
 Each conversation is approximately 70 minutes.

 The summer series features works of art in the West Building, while the winter series investigates modern art in the East Building.

-The Gallery offers a series of programs—Stories in Art (ages 4-7) and Artful Conversations (ages 8-11)—designed to engage families across the developmental spectrum of their child.
+The Gallery offers a series of programs—Art Investigators (ages 4-7) designed to engage families across the developmental spectrum of their child.
 Both programs aim to inspire curiosity and strengthen observation and thinking skills, which develop over time and through multiple encounters with works of art.
 By slowing down and closely examining one work of art during each program session, families deepen their understanding of art.
 The programs aim to provide models for families to explore art together on their own in the museum.